heymynameisrob/Mindera-Design-Agency-Website/content/how-we-help/problem-framing.md

 ---
 title: "Problem Framing"
 description: "Frame the problem.
-Gain insight and intelligence into your customers and figure out where to go next"
+Gain insight and intelligence into your customers and figure out where to go next."
-value: "Identify opportunity.
-Find out where your customers are and what they want."
 svg: "svg/package-prob.html"
 date: 2020-01-07
 draft: false